Returns the largest value in a column.

 |column||The column in which you want to find the largest value.|

 The MAXA function takes as argument a column, and looks for the largest value among the following types of values:

 Logical values, such as TRUE and FALSE.
 Rows that evaluate to TRUE count as 1; rows that evaluate to FALSE count as 0 (zero).

 Empty cells are ignored.
 If the column contains no values that can be used, MAXA returns 0 (zero).

-If you do not want to include logical values and blanks as part of the calculation, use the MAX function.
+If you want to compare text values, use the MAX function.

 The following example returns the greatest value from a calculated column, named ResellerMargin, that computes the difference between list price and reseller price.